hhamilto/hurricane-lang/README.md

 * `cons` - Pass an item to return a list.
 Pass a list and call the resulting function with an item to add it to the list - *binary or unary, curried*
 * `wrap` - Takes the function to wrap and the list of args.
 Use `cons` to build the list. *binary, curried*
 * `if` - 0 counts as false, everything else counts as true. `if` function takes `function called on true`, `function called on false`, `number to test`.
 Use `wrap` to create the "true" and "false" functions. - *ternary, curried*
+* `list` - Cheaters way to make a list.
+Takes unlimited arguments.
+Returns its arguments as a list. - *?multinary, uncurried*

 # Getting started